 “And in such a way that to them they perceive it as violent.
 And you can see the fear in their eyes when they talk about it,” they added.

-Eating Our Way to Extinction is available now on Amazon, Google Play, iTunes, and VUDU.
-The documentary can be viewed in nearly 15 languages.
+Those interested can watch Eating Our Way to Extinction on YouTube.
+It’s also available on Amazon, Google Play, iTunes, and VUDU, and can be viewed in nearly 15 languages.